adamiturabi/arabic-tutorial-book/README.md

 make
 ```

-The created files will be under the `book-output` directory.
-Open `book-output/index.html` in a browser and `book-output/Learn-Standard-Arabic.pdf` in a PDF viewer.
+The created files will be under the `docs` directory.
+Open `docs/index.html` in a browser and `docs/Learn-Standard-Arabic.pdf` in a PDF viewer.

 To delete created files in order to do a clean build: